PhilLockett/UnitTest/README.md

     make
     ./test

-This should (intentionally) create 1 error, since it test that error conditions are caught.
-The files inittest.cpp and inittest.h can then be used along with unit test code.
+This should (intentionally) create 1 error, since this code tests that error conditions are caught.
+However, typically, all test should pass.

+The files inittest.cpp and inittest.h can be used along with unit test code.

 ## Points of interest